 NTP indicative process diagram [PDF, 101 KB]

 Phase 1: Project initiation

 Confirming the funding for your new space project

-You must already have funding for new space confirmed before we'll consider a modular building for your school.
+You must already have funding for new space confirmed before we'll consider an OMB for your school.
 This funding may come from redevelopment programmes such as weathertightness remediation or the Northern classroom delivery programme.

 Funding may also come from other redevelopment programmes such as: